 Ogle School may accept appropriate credit from other licensed schools for previous education, but does not guarantee the transferability of its credits to any other institution.
 Ogle School will allow students to transfer in from another beauty school and may accept their hours based on receiving official transcripts and record of completed services prior to any enrollment, along with the completion of any state transfer requirements (if applicable).
 Official Transcripts will be used to determine the appropriate entry point into the curriculum to provide a better educational experience.
-Students who transfer into Ogle School from another school system will be treated as a new Student in terms of making satisfactory academic progress.
-The school will not make adjustments to recognize a student's prior education once the student has started.
+Students who transfer into Ogle School will not make adjustments to recognize a student's prior education once the student has started.
 The School Director (or designate) will review prior hours to determine their acceptance.